AndrewIsh/rebus-docs/docs/index.rst

 The purpose of this training guide is to introduce you to the ease of use and rich functionality of rebus:list.
-Just follow the instructions in the pages below.
+Just follow the instructions on the pages below.

-The screen shots are included as examples of screen layout and content;
+The screenshots are included as examples of screen layout and content;
 the actual content you see may be different.

 Any comments you have on the notes would be welcome.